Thursday, September 26, 2024

 norm_num

-As with all programming, it is better to be clear and unambiguous than overly concise.
-This use of one-line tactics should only be done when the context is simple and clear for anyone reading your code, including your future self!
+As with all code, it is better to be clear and unambiguous than overly concise.
+This use of one-line tactics should only be done when the context is simple and clear for anyone reading your code - including your future self.

 Easy Exercise